hanscappelle/windfoil-wind-finder-android-app/README.md

 # Wind Forecast App

-An overview of wind speed forecasts for given (favorites) locations for the coming 10 days (configurable).
+An overview of wind speed forecasts for given (favorite) locations for the coming 10 days (configurable).
 Plus a detail view of the hourly forecast for each given location.

 ![app feature image](release/NIacapvf6iTa_1024_500.png)

-Available from Google Play: https://play.google.com/store/apps/details?id=be.hcpl.android.speedrecords
+Available from Google Play: https://play.google.com/store/apps/details?id=be.hcpl.android.speedrecords The weather model and some of the settings are configurable to show only the information you need.

 <img width="320" src="release/Screenshot_20250915_140707.png"/> <img width="320" src="release/Screenshot_20250915_140721.png"/>